 Hugh has acted in a diverse range of cases including:

 Hugh has acted in mental health claims involving care provided by general practitioners, by community mental health teams and at hospital.
 His experience includes:

 Hugh has worked at Stewarts for more than 10 years, specialising in clinical negligence claims.
 He started his career with a large regional firm, where he undertook a broad range both personal injury and clinical cases.

 Hugh is a member of the Association of Personal Injury Lawyers (APIL) and The Royal Society of Medicine.
 He is accredited APIL Senior Litigator.

 Hugh was elected secretary of the APIL Spinal Injury Special Interest Group in 2014 a post he had held continuously, before being appointed the group co-ordinator in August 2018.

 Hugh has spoken at the GovToday Social Care Conference and has both chaired sessions and spoken at the APIL Advanced Brain and Spinal Injuries Conferences.

-He is a contributing author to Lewis & Buchan on Clinical Negligence (8th Edition) which is due to be published in 2019.
+He is a contributing author to Lewis & Buchan on Clinical Negligence (8th Edition) published in October 2019.

 His articles on the role of expert witnesses in healthcare litigation have been featured in The Lawyer and Lexology legal updates.

 Hugh enjoys the most outdoor pursuits.
-He is often to be found cycling in the Surrey hills with his cycle club and, much less frequently, in a rowing boat.
+He is often to be found cycling in the Surrey hills with his cycle club.